California Dairy Campaign

 5) Class I differentials: Update the Class I differential values to reflect the increased cost of servicing the Class I market.
 The decision specifies the county-specific Class I differentials.
 SUPPORT

-6) Urge USDA to adopt California Dairy Campaign's proposal #6 to add mozzarella to the Class III milk price.
+6) Urged USDA to adopt California Dairy Campaign's proposal #6 to add mozzarella to the Class III milk price.
 Since the hearing began, mozzarella has been added to the Global Dairy Trade Index and is trading today at $2.18 per pound.
 This week, GDT announced additional types of mozzarella that will be traded.
 Dairy farmers should be paid based on mozzarella prices, yields, and volumes.
 SUPPORT

-The U.S. Department of Agriculture (USDA) Recommended Decision includes across-the-board make allowance or manufacturing cost allowance increases.
+The U.S. Department of Agriculture (USDA) Recommended Decision included across-the-board make allowance or manufacturing cost allowance increases.
 The make allowance is the amount that dairy producers pay milk handlers to process milk into dairy products.
 The 332-page decision includes changes to the formulas to increase the make allowances:

 · Increasing the Class I Make Allowance by 82 cents.